GrammaticalFramework/gf-ud/README.md

 ### Working with dependency treebanks

-Check the integrity of a treebank (to make sure standard tools such as Malt parser don't fail):
+`check-treebank`: Check the integrity of a treebank (to make sure standard tools such as Malt parser don't fail):
 ```
 $ gfud check-treebank <test.conllu
+# treebank OK
 ```
-Compute statistics of features and their combinations (frequency list sorted in descending order)
+`statistics`: Compute statistics of features and their combinations (frequency list sorted in descending order)
 ```
 $ gfud statistics POS DEPREL <test.conllu
 (["DET","det"],5)